microsoft/AzureDeepStreamAccelerator/documentation/quickstart-readme.md

    ```

 > [!NOTE]
 > If you’re using an x86 device, use [this manifest template](../ds-ai-pipeline/x86_64/deployment.default.template.json) and modify the values in [the template.env file](../ds-ai-pipeline/x86_64/template.env). <br>If you’re using an ARM device, use [this manifest template](../ds-ai-pipeline/arm/deployment.default.template.json) and modify the values in [the template.env file](../ds-ai-pipeline/arm/template.env).
+Further,
+if you'd like to use a USB camera, you will find [this manifest template](../ds-ai-pipeline/arm/deployment.usb.template.json) to be useful.

+> [!NOTE]
+> You should copy the template.env file and change its name to ".env" - *not* "template.env".
+The IoT extensions for VS Code assume that you have a file literally named ".env" in your deployment manifest template's directory.

 ### 1. Modify the .env file.